 - Clients are served once every 30 days.

-- Our pantry provides food for approximately 3-5 days
+- Our pantry provides enough food for approximately 3-5 days.

-- It is your responsibility to keep our pantry updated about any changes in household members, address changes, cell phone number changes and other contact information.
+It is your responsibility to keep Interfaith’s pantry updated about any changes in household members, address changes, cell phone number changes and other contact information.
 Please let us know when we need to update information about your household.

 Pantry hours are 10-11:45am Monday-Friday and Wednesday evenings (by appointment only).